MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **R1 - Identification of the problem you are trying to solve by building this particular app.**

 I'm building a forum API to create an online community with an environment that encourages open communication between like minded individuals.
-The forum will help facilitate this by providing a variety of channels where users can make posts that relate to that channel.
+The forum will help facilitate this by providing a variety of channels where users can make posts on different topics of interest.
 Users can also post replies to help continue the conversation with meaningful input from the entire forum community.

 Administrators will moderate all the interactions that happen on the platform.
-This will be vital in maintaining the platform's integrity as an environment where open communication can happen.
+This will be vital in maintaining the platform's integrity as an environment where open communication can occur.

 Administrators will be able to perform important moderation activities including deactivating/archiving posts that are inactive, deleting posts, issuing users warnings and deleting users who are violating the community guidelines.